GMOD/Apollo/docs/Command_line.md

 The -username and -password can be specified via the command line (similar to `get_gff3.groovy`) or if omitted, the user will be prompted.

+The -seqtype parameter can be "cds", "cdna", or "peptide"

 ### add_users.groovy